Private channels in Microsoft Teams

 Private channel SharePoint sites

 Each private channel has its own SharePoint site.
 The separate site is to ensure access to private channel files is restricted to only members of the private channel.
 These sites are created with a document library by default, and can be easily enhanced to a full-featured site through the site management interface.
 Each site is created in the same geographic region as the site for the parent team.
-These lightweight sites have a custom template ID, "TEAMCHANNEL#0", for easier management through PowerShell and Graph API.
-Please note: Private channel SharePoint sites aren't included in the Active sites page of the new SharePoint admin center.
+These lightweight sites have a custom template ID, "TEAMCHANNEL#0" or "TEAMCHANNEL#1", for easier management through PowerShell and Graph API.

 A private channel site syncs data classification and inherits guest access permissions from the site of the parent team.
 Membership to the site owner and member groups are kept in sync with the membership of the private channel within Teams.
-Any changes to the membership of Owner or Member groups in SharePoint will be reverted to private channel membership within four hours automatically.
-In scenarios where certain users need to access documents without needing to access private channel messages, add them to the Visitors group on the site or to a new group that's separate from Owners and Members.
+Site permissions for a private channel site can't be managed independently through SharePoint.

 If a private channel or a team containing a private channel is restored, the sites are restored with it.
 If a private channel site is restored and it's beyond the 30-day soft delete window for the private channel, the site operates as a standalone site.

-Records for messages sent in a private channel are delivered to the mailbox of all private channel members, rather than to a group mailbox.
-The titles of the records are formatted to indicate which private channel they were sent from.
+Compliance copies of messages sent in a private channel are delivered to the mailbox of all private channel members, rather than to a group mailbox.
+The titles of the compliance copies are formatted to indicate which private channel they were sent from.

 For more information about performing an eDiscovery search for private channel messages, see eDiscovery of private channels.